 In North Carolina, an officer can stop you if he witnesses or has “reasonable suspicion” of criminal conduct, including traffic offenses (speeding, improper lane change, expired tag, etc).
 In these situations, an officer is allowed to conduct a brief investigatory stop even if you have not actually broken any laws but the officer can describe specific facts that allow him/her to reasonably “conclude in light of his experience that criminal activity may be afoot.”
 In most cases, judges will accept the officer’s good faith and articulated circumstances unless there is illegal racial or ethnic profiling.

 However, before an officer can arrest you for a Charlotte NC DWI, they must be able to adequately demonstrate “probable cause” which is defined by North Carolina Courts as “a reasonable ground of suspicion supported by sufficiently strong circumstances to warrant a cautious man in believing the accused to be guilty.”
 In evaluating whether sufficient probable cause existed in a particular case, a Judge carefully looks at the facts and circumstances that support the officer in believing the driver was driving while impaired.
-If those facts cannot be properly shown, then the driver’s Constitutional rights have been violated, and the charges should be dismissed.
-As a result, the first area we review is whether an officer had “reasonable suspicion” to stop you in the first place, prior to being charged with DWI.
+If those facts cannot be properly shown, then the driver’s Constitutional rights have been violated.
+And the charges should be dismissed.

 What to Do if Pulled Over for a Charlotte NC DWI?

 First, you have the “right to remain silent.”
 Certainly, do not be rude or disrespectful towards the officer.
 Any type of erratic or emotional behavior can be a sign of impairment that can be used against you later in Court.
 However, you are not required to answer any questions about drinking or what you had been doing before being pulled over.
 Any statements you do make can and probably will be used against you.